 About us

-Please see our Grants Portfolio for more detail on Goodman Philanthropies’ active grants currently.
+Please see our Grants Portfolio for more detail on Goodman Philanthropies’ US economic mobility grant recipients.
 Beyond economic mobility, Meg & Bennett Goodman are also long-time supporters of the Whitney Museum of the American Art, Lincoln Center for the Performing Arts, New York Presbyterian Hospital & Health System, and various Jewish American causes.

 A couple dressed elegantly at a formal event with other attendees in the background.